-- For continuing education grants, any member librarian, staff, public library board member or Friend is eligible to receive up to \$750 a year reimbursement for eligible continuing education training or classes. - For interlibrary loan resources sharing grants, any individual school or special member library site that provides at least 50 interlibrary loans annually is eligible for a grant. - Public and academic library members receive grants-in-aid on the bases of population, interlibrary loans provided to other libraries and the number of registered borrowers served outside their library or institution.
+- For continuing education grants, any member librarian, staff, public library board member or Friend is eligible to receive up to \$750 a year reimbursement for eligible continuing education training or classes. - For interlibrary loan resources sharing grants, any individual school or special member library site that provides at least 50 interlibrary loans annually is eligible for a grant. - Public and academic library members receive grants-in-aid on the basis of population, interlibrary loans provided to other libraries and the number of registered borrowers served outside their library or institution.
 In addition, public and academic member libraries receive grants-in-aid because they are open more hours and are more accessible to the general public than school and special library members. - Public and academic library members are eligible for the Rotating Collections service because they are open more hours and are more accessible to the general public than school library members.
 Special library members are eligible for the Rotating Collections service because there only three special libraries that use the program and they do not constitute a major demand on the limited resources. - Continuing Education events and programs are scheduled with consideration to audience, location, time, modes of presentation and other applicable factors to reach target audiences. - Special library members comprise 3.4% of the total SCKLS membership and while there is no position on the Executive Committee exclusively for special library members, there are two at-large positions for which special library members and others may seek election.

-State Library / Regional Library System Goals
+State Library / Regional Library System Shared Goals

 The State Library of Kansas, Topeka and the seven Regional Library Systems cooperate and collaborate to improve library services to all the citizens of Kansas.
-The State Library and Regional Library System Shared Goals for 2010 are listed in Appendix A.
+The State Library and Regional Library System Shared Goals are found in Appendix A.

-SOUTH CENTRAL KANSAS LIBRARY SYSTEM - 2010Section II, Services and Programs
+Section II, Services and Programs

-SCKLS Current Year and 2010 Year Goals
+SCKLS Current Year and 2011 Year Goals

 In 2008, the SCKLS contracted with the Office of Educational Innovation and Evaluation (OEIE) at Kansas State University, Manhattan to assist in an evaluation and planning process.
-OEIE administered a survey of SCKLS member libraries in August 2008 and the results of the survey were presented at the SCKLS Semi-annual Meeting and Planning and Evaluation Workshop on October 27, 2008.
-As part of the presentation, OEIE facilitated a strategic planning exercise with member library participants.
-According to OEIE, "Overall, the member libraries reported they are very satisfied with how SCKLS is doing."
+OEIE facilitated a strategic planning process with member library participants that indicated overall satisfaction with SCKLS.
 Summaries and reports of the survey and strategic planning exercise can be found at the SCKLS website: www.sckls.info